ptrjst/flashcards/Git.md

 ### List all branches not merged into master

 	git branch --all --no-merged master

+### Show all commits made just to branch, excluding everything merged in from master re-syncs

+	git log --first-parent

 ### When I list all the remote branches, I see things that actually aren't there anymore.
 What's wrong?